dotnet/docs-maui/docs/fundamentals/localization.md

     > [!NOTE]
     > Resource identifiers are case insensitive, and must be unique per resource file.

-1. Save each Windows resource files.
+1. Save each Windows resource file.

 An example of the required folder and file structure is shown in the following screenshot: